We should not let our fears hold us back from pursuing our hopes.

 Galleries with Established Submission Procedures.

 The policy made it easy for everyone.
 Artists would know in advance when to appear for presentations.
 It gave employees a simple, non-confrontational way to guide artists wishing to get into the gallery.
-I thought it encouraged more artists to show because they knew they were welcome.
+It encouraged more artists to show up because they knew they were welcome.

 I saw artists unaware of the policy, which wasn’t published on the gallery’s website, drop in to present their work more than once.
-When the owner was there and had time, he would usually review the artwork on the spot to get it over with for everyone.
-If busy or pressed for time, he’d invite them back next Wednesday.
-Besides an offer to represent, that’s the best outcome possible for an artist cold calling a gallery.
+When the owner was there and had time, he usually reviewed the artwork on the spot to get it over with for everyone.
+He’d invite them back next Wednesday if busy or pressed for time.
+Besides an offer to represent, that’s the best outcome for an artist cold-calling a gallery.

 Practice to Be Confident When Presenting Your Work.

-Your art is a visual medium but appreciating your art is a sensory experience.
-Be ready to give your brief personal story and explain your intentions for making your art.
-To hear how you feel about your art as you describe it is a potentially powerful motivation.
+Your art is a visual medium, but appreciating it is a sensory experience.
+Be ready to give your brief personal story and explain your intentions for making it.
+Hearing how you feel about your art as you describe it is a potentially powerful motivation.

 Few artists are glib enough to riff on their work in a fluid style without rehearsal.
 Presenting to a vital gallery is not time for an ad-lib discussion of your work.
 Build up what you want to say like you build an artwork.
 Take a systematic, practiced approach until you can repeat your best words fluently without hesitation.

 Write your presentation down and keep polishing your copy.
-Practice your presentation in the mirror or to friends and family until you can speak it with ease.
+Practice your presentation in the mirror or to friends and family until you can easily speak it.
 Stay brief, on point, and smile.
 Use eye contact and gestures to keep your listener’s attention.
 If this all sounds scary or foreign, you’re not alone.
-Remember learning to present your art is key to achieving your goal and that it is a doable task that improves with each recitation.
+Remember that learning to present your art is key to achieving your goal and is a doable task that improves with each recitation.

 Review How to Get into Art Galleries, Part One and Part Two.

-This third installment in this series provides more insights, tips, and techniques for you to use in getting your work into galleries of your choice.
+This third installment in this series provides more insights, tips, and techniques to get your work into galleries of your choice.
 If you missed Part One, click this link to read How to Get into Art Galleries.
 Part One, and this one, How to Get into Galleries, Part Two.
-Both offer unique, insider knowledge and perspective not available for artists anywhere else.
+Both offer unique, insider knowledge and perspectives unavailable for artists elsewhere.

 More Tips on How to Get into Art Galleries Coming in Part Four.